The following professionals lent their expertise to this article:

 What should I do if my transfer credits were not accepted?

-The first thing you can do is take the required courses at the school you want to apply to (but won’t give you transfer credit for those classes).
-The second thing you can do is look for a different school that will accept your transfer credits.
-Which approach you take will depend on the availability of other LPN to RN bridge programs and how hard they are to get into.
+The first thing you can do is look for a different school that will accept your transfer credits.
+The second thing you can do is take the required courses at the school in which you want to apply.
+Your choice will depend on the availability of other LPN to RN bridge programs and how competitive they are.

 Beyond the Prerequisites: Additional Admission Requirements for LPN-RN Programs